silverstripe/silverstripe-framework/docs/en/topics/testing/creating-a-silverstripe-test.md

 # Creating a SilverStripe Test

-A unit test class will test the behaviour of one of your `[api:DataObjects]`.
-This simple fragment of `[api:SiteTreeTest]` provides us the basics of creating unit tests.
+A test is created by extending one of two classes, SapphireTest and FunctionalTest.
+You would subclass SapphireTest to test your application logic, for example testing the behaviour of one of your `[api:DataObjects]`, whereas FunctionalTest is extended when you want to test your application's functionality, such as testing the results of GET and POST requests, and validating the content of a page. `[api:FunctionalTest]` is a subclass of `[api:SapphireTest]`.

+## Creating a test from SapphireTest

+Here is an example of a test which extends SapphireTest:

 	:::php
 	<?php